localtunnel/server/README.md

 ### POST /api/tunnels

 Create a new tunnel.
-A LocalTunnel client posts to this enpoint to request a new tunnel with a specific name or a randomly assigned name.
+A LocalTunnel client posts to this endpoint to request a new tunnel with a specific name or a randomly assigned name.

 ### GET /api/status